-On October 16th, 1854, the legendary Irish playwright, poet, and novelist Oscar Wilde was born in Dublin, Ireland.
+On October 16th, 1854, the legendary Irish writer Oscar Wilde was born in Dublin, Ireland.
 His father, Sir William Wilde, was a prominent ear and eye surgeon who wrote books on medicine, archaeology, and Irish folklore.

 Wilde's mother, Jane, wrote poetry for the Young Irelanders revolutionary movement and was a lifelong Irish nationalist.
 As a boy, Oscar Wilde was home schooled until the age of nine, when he attended Portora Royal School in County Fermanagh.

 After graduating from Portora, Wilde enrolled at Trinity College, Dublin, where he roomed with his brother Willie and became an outstanding student, winning the Berkley Gold Medal - the highest award a classics student could win at Trinity.
 He also won a scholarship to Magdalen College, Oxford.

 While studying at Magdalen, Wilde won the 1878 Newdigate Prize for his poem Ravenna, but he failed to win the Chancellor's English Essay Prize.
 However, the essay he entered, The Rise Of Historical Criticism, would be published posthumously in 1909.

 Wilde graduated from Trinity with a double first (the UK equivalent of two 4.0 grade point averages) in classical moderations and literae humaniores.
 During his years at Magdalen, Oscar Wilde was known for his involvement with the aesthetic and decadent movements in art and literature of the time.

 He wore his hair long, openly expressed his disdain for "manly" sports, and decorated his rooms with objets d'art such as peacock feathers, sunflowers, and blue china.
 As a result, Wilde was greatly disliked by his fellow students.